 A basic 850,000-point pace kill screen game (which, let's be clear, is not at all "basic" until you've amassed enough skill to do it) takes a little over an hour and a half to complete.

-Dean Saglio's 1.2 million-point pace MAME world record was almost twice as long—a brutal, three-hour long test of stamina and concentration.
+Dean Saglio's 1.2 million-point MAME world record was twice as long—a brutal, three-hour grind of stamina and concentration.

 So when you point-press to increase your scoring pace, you don't just make the game harder.
 You also make it longer.